leekunrigas/Reactivities/README.md

 # Reactivities
- Complete guide to building an app with .Net Core and React
+Training project for dotnet with React